Largest Baseball Contract Packages

-NEW YORK (AP) — Baseball contracts worth $200 million or more at the time they were signed.
+NEW YORK (AP) — Baseball contracts worth $200 million or more.
 Figures were obtained by The Associated Press from player and management sources and include all guaranteed income but not income from potential incentive bonuses.
 There is no distinction for deferred money (x-pending):

 |Player, Club